edthedev/edthedev.github.io/Resume.Edward.Delaporte.md

  - Researches, tests, prototypes, documents, and presents technology stack improvements.
  - Communicates with project stakeholders frequently, promptly, and clearly.
  - Helps ensure standards of security, quality, accessibility and usability are met.
+ - Presents technology training at local conferences as part of the First Busey commitment to building our community.

 #### Lead Software Developer				November  2011 - July 2015
 Technology Services at University of Illinois, Urbana-Champaign, IL